syamreddy99/syamreddy99/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=syamreddy99&color=blueviolet&style=flat)

-💞️ I’m looking to collaborate on Frontend Engineers
+💞️ I’m looking to collaborate on Freelance Projects.

 <!---
 syamreddy99/syamreddy99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.